chloe-peng/idm221-cp3282/README.md

 Chloe Peng's Portfolio

-Using only HTML & CSS, this project is a redesign of my portfolio website focusing on design elements such as information hierarchy and across site navigation.
-This website is only designed for mobile/small screens but with a beginners responsive approach.
-The website is officially avaliable through Netlify hosting platform and the launched website can be found [here](https://idm221-cp3282.netlify.app/).
+This project is a redesign of my portfolio website, created using only HTML and CSS.
+It emphasizes design principles like information hierarchy and seamless site navigation.
+The site is optimized for mobile and small screens, incorporating a beginner-friendly responsive design approach.
+It is hosted on Netlify, and the live version is available [here](https://idm221-cp3282.netlify.app/).